-The Watermill has taken the decision to postpone Our Man in Havana and The Jungle Book until 2021 due to current restrictions which prevent performances indoors without social distancing at this time.
+As previously announced, The Watermill has taken the decision to postpone Our Man in Havana and The Jungle Book until 2021.

 Ticketholders for Our Man in Havana will be contacted in due course and will be informed once new dates are confirmed.
 It will take some time to re-schedule postponed performances, so we kindly ask that you bear with us whilst we work hard to secure new dates.

-The Jungle Book has been postponed to Thursday 18 November 2021 to Friday 31 December 2021.
+The Jungle Book has been postponed until 2021 and will take place from Thursday 18 November 2021 to Friday 31 December 2021.
 Ticketholders for The Jungle Book have been contacted by our box office team.
 We will be able to transfer your original booking to the 2021 dates, offer a credit note or refund.